 (636 Central Avenue)

-The Hose Company Number 6 was a fire station built in 1895 to serve the rapidly growing Darlington neighborhood.
-The station was built by Charles E. Kirk, a Pawtucket resident and building contractor, who was about 26 in 1895.
+The Hose Company Number 6 was a fire station built in 1895 to serve the Darlington neighborhood.
+The station was built by Charles E. Kirk, a Pawtucket resident and building contractor.
 Kirk later was appointed (in 1897) as a superintendent in the city's public works department.
 The building is in the Queen Anne style, which was prevalent in America between 1880 and 1910.
-Along with the old fire station No. 4 at 474 Broadway (an 1890 Queen Anne building), the Hose Company No. 6 was closed in 1974 when the new Cottage Street station (now station #4) was built.
+Along with the old fire station No. 4 at 474 Broadway (an 1890 Queen Anne building), the Hose Company No. 6 was closed in 1974 when the new Cottage Street station (now station # 4) was built.
 In the late 1970s the Community Development Block Grant program assisted in the adaptation of several historic buildings for new uses.
 The Hose Co.
 No. 6 was converted to a restaurant in 1977.
-The building was awarded the Preservation Society’s very first historic marker plaque.
-The owner at the time funded the start of the historic marker program, signifying his commitment to recognizing historic resources in Pawtucket.
+The current owners submitted a permit to demolish this building, and plan to erect a dollar store in its place.
+The demolition permit was delayed by the Historic District Commission; the demolition stay has now expired and we are waiting to see what will happen to the building.

 (41 Waldo Street)

-The Mitchell-Arnold House at 41 Waldo St. in Pawtucket is architecturally significant as an exceptionally picturesque Late Victorian suburban cottage.
-It is an example of a type of remodeling widely practiced in late nineteenth century Pawtucket – the transformation of an unpretentious flank-gable cottage into an elaborate dwelling suitable for a suburban family of means and taste.
-The original portion was erected in 1871 for James W. Mitchell, a clerk employed by the Pawtucket coal and lumber dealers, Smith, Grant & Company.
+The Mitchell-Arnold House at 41 Waldo St. in Pawtucket is architecturally significant as an exceptionally picturesque late Victorian suburban cottage.
+The original portion was erected in 1871 for James W. Mitchell, a clerk employed by the Pawtucket coal and lumber dealers, Smith, Grant § Company.
 In 1886, Mitchell sold the property to John H. Arnold, a Pawtucket real estate and insurance man.
 Indications are that it was John H. Arnold who commissioned the major additions.
 The house was listed on the National Register of Historic Places in 1983.
-It is currently owned by a bank in Iowa and is obviously not being cared for or protected.
-It has been robbed and vandalized on several occasions and the neighbors are not only concerned about safety, but about the loss of one of Pawtucket’s important historical houses.

 George Fowler House